-I have worked as a freelance journalist since 2003, focusing on religion, civil rights and public speaking.
+I have worked as a freelance journalist since 2003, focusing on religion and spirituality, backpacking and hiking, social justice and politics, civil rights, and public speaking.

-I have written the The Straight Path blog for the Houston Chronicle and have contributed to the paper’s Belief and Gray Matters sections.
+From 2006 to 2015 I wrote the The Straight Path blog for the Houston Chronicle.
+I have also contributed to the paper’s Belief and Gray Matters sections.
 I have written on politics and civil rights for the MuslimMatters online magazine.
-I have been a regular contributor to the Religion News Service, Azizah, Islamic Horizons, The Trek and Toastmaster.
+I have been a regular contributor to the Religion News Service, Azizah, Islamic Horizons, The Trek, The Lily, and Toastmaster.

 From 2013 to 2017 (with a break to finish working on my MFA manuscript), I served as Communications Coordinator for the Houston chapter of the Council on American-Islamic Relations.
 In that position I was responsible for sharing the chapter’s message, our goals and activities, through print and online media as well as press appearances and interviews.